dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

  ---- 4eda2d:  jne   4eda10              <== (1)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Below is one of the possibile branch histories that is logged with a branch recording mechanism.
+Below is one of the possibile branch histories that can be logged with a branch recording mechanism.
 It shows the last 7 branch outcomes (many more not shown) at the moment we executed the `CALL` instruction.
 Because on the latest iteration of the loop the `JNS` branch (`4eda14` -> `4eda1e`) was not taken, it is not logged and thus does not appear in the history.

 ```
     Source Address    Destination Address